-We can help you if you have been charged with a crime in Jackson County, Cass County or Johnson County, MO.
+We can help if you have been charged with a crime in Kansas City, Cass County or Johnson County, MO.
 We resolve felony cases, D.W.I. (driving while intoxicated), D.U.I. (driving under the influence), drug and traffic charges.
-The criminal lawyers at Hamilton & Associates are highly experienced in criminal cases.
-We will be by your side each and every step of the criminal trial process.
+The criminal lawyers at Hamilton & Associates are the most experienced criminal lawyers available.
+We will be by your side each step of the criminal trial process.

 We will work to:

 - Keep criminal charges off your record.

 - Limit the amount of money you’ll pay for fines and

 - Save your Missouri driver’s license from being

 - Reinstate or limit the time period of already suspended Missouri licenses.

 With Hamilton & Associates, you’ll have top-notch legal advice every step of the way.

 The sooner you contact and hire a criminal defense attorney, the better off you will be.
 We take the time to get the evidence and thoroughly examine the facts and legal defenses you have.
 Our diligence and attention to detail is often what helps us succeed when defending criminal cases.